vaIerika/stanford2020/README.md

 1. If Model can be made with different types, add Generics to it.
 2. ViewModel establishes a specific type of data.
 3. Static function can be used to create a specific ViewModel from Model; that function can be used to reset the game.
+4. Use 'Drawing Contraits' to avoid setting values directly in a code.
-4. Make variable of the model 'private' in ViewModel and send to the View an another copy of it.
+5. Make variable of the model 'private' in ViewModel and send to the View an another copy of it.
+Mark 'private' all properties and functions that shouldn't be accessible and 'private(set)' - that shouldn't be changeable nowhere else.
+6. Custom ViewModifiers, Shapes can help make code much reusable.

 <br/>